telerik/blazor-docs/components/filter/integration.md

 1. Set the Value parameter of the Filter via one-way or two-way binding.
 2. Update the TreeView data based on the Filter value.

->caption Use Filter in TreeView.
+>caption Use Filter in TreeView

 ````CSHTML
 @using Telerik.DataSource